What is the Red String Bracelet?

-The prayer is an important step for your Kabbalah red string to take effect.
-Have the person you love and trust finish up by reciting the Ben Porat Prayer, which will protect you from the Evil Eye.
+The prayer is an important step if following the Kabbalah red string tradition.
+Have the person you love and trust finish up by reciting the Ben Porat Prayer, which will invoke protection from the Evil Eye.
 This is the prayer that should be recited:

 Just pronounce as best you can, and it’s even fine to just say it in your head.
 Sometimes we can imagine how a word is pronounced better than our lips can say it.

 “Ayin alei porat ben Yosef porat benyivarech ra mikol oti hagoel hamalachshmi bahem vyikare han’arim etvYitzchak Avraham avotai vshemha’aretz b’kerev larov v’yidgu.”

 This prayer will stop others from giving you the Evil Eye.
 Also, you must keep your promise to refrain from negative thoughts and talk.
 This will help maintain your ongoing protection.